Tips for Saving Energy All Year Long

 - Change ceiling fan direction with the seasons.

-In the winter, set ceiling mounted circulating fans to a clockwise rotation to circulate warm air.
-In summer, set fans to counter-clockwise to circulate cool air.
+In the winter, set ceiling-mounted circulating fans to a clockwise rotation to circulate warm air.
+In summer, set fans counterclockwise to circulate cool air.

 - Replace incandescent and compact fluorescent (CFL) lighting with LEDs.

 Energy Star® residential LEDs use less energy and last longer than incandescent and CFL lighting.